 Photo from West Vancouver Memorial Library Digital Collections / Williams Brothers Photographers

 Our first PARK ROYAL plan dates to 1955, when the shopping hub housed thirty-eight stores and services (with two outparcel tenants).
 A second floor had been added to Woodward's in 1953, along with a small extension of the northwest store block (in dark gray).
 With these improvements, the complex spanned approximately 186,000 leasable square feet.
-Its parking area had accommodations for 700 autos.
+There was free parking for 700 autos.

-A second shopping centre was built across Marine Drive from the original strip complex.
+A second shopping centre was built across the road from the original strip complex.
 PARK ROYAL SOUTH, completed in October 1962, was an enclosed facility with fifty-eight tenants.
 Among these were an Eaton's department store and Super Valu grocery.
-Although sometimes cited as Canada's very first enclosed shopping mall, PARK ROYAL SOUTH was actually Canada's ninth.

 Photo from Malls of America Blogspot